Shawn-Shan/eru/CONTRIBUTING.md

 #### Add optimizers and loss functions
 We only implemented Adam optimizer and cross-entropy loss functions.
 Despite those being the popular ones, we need to add other optimizers and loss functions.

+#### Tidy up model/layer code
+The current Model API and layer code are developed without much checking and handling exceptions.
+You can help to tidy up some of those code with decorators and add exceptions.

 #### Upgrade to Pytorch 0.4.0
 There are some nice updates on Pytorch side, and we need to upgrade as well.